-Auto insurance companies and credit card companies generally impose time limits on how long they will cover rental cars, but the specifics vary.
-To play it safe, check with your provider for reservations lasting longer than two weeks.
+Auto insurance companies and credit card companies impose time limits on how long they will cover rental cars, but the specifics vary.
+To play it safe, always check with your provider for reservations lasting longer than two weeks.

 Most major auto insurers cover rental cars for up to 30 days but the timeframe can vary and policies are not always straightforward.
 For example, Geico generally covers private passenger vehicles rented for 30 days or less.
 Meanwhile, Allstate says customers can expect their auto policy to cover a two-week car rental, but that a long-term rentals would be evaluated on a claim-by-claim basis.

 Whether or not your auto insurance will cover a rental car claim can boil down to why you need the car in the first place.
 If you need a long-term car rental because your personal vehicle was in an accident, the rental car cost may be covered if you opted to purchase rental reimbursement insurance.
 Insurance companies typically offer this as an option to cover expenses while policyholders shop for a new car or wait for repairs.
 This rental reimbursement coverage provides a per-day limit over a specified period of time, such as $30 per day for 30 days.

 PRO TIP: Want to be sure your personal auto insurance covers your entire long-term car rental?
 Split your rental into two concurrent transactions under 30 days apiece.
 If you need a car for 45 days, for example, make two separate rental car bookings.
 The first rental would take you through the first 30 days and the second would cover the last 15 days.
 Should you get in an accident with either rental car, your personal auto insurance coverage would remain valid since each rental period would be less than 30 days.

 Will Your Credit Card Cover a Long-Term Car Rental?